Chance of a Ghost: Production

 The idea for the plot came from a murder committed at the Medical Arts Building in New York.
 "For years afterwards no one would rent the place and it became known as the haunted penthouse," said James Carhartt who turned it into a play with Nicholas Winter.
 Carhartt was an American who moved to Sydney and he adapted the play for Australian television.
+He wrote such plays for Australian radio as Finger Your Neck.